-How 3 companies joined forces to build the Spiro New Wave ventilator in a month
+How 3 companies joined forces to build the Spiro Wave ventilator in a month

 Late March: ‘Running on fumes’

 Almost immediately, Cohen knew that getting FDA approval was going to be a massive hurdle.
-He eventually connected with Sheila Varanelli, whose company Nemedio specializes in regulatory management.
+He eventually connected with Sabrina Varanelli, whose company Nemedio specializes in regulatory management.

 On March 25, six doctors from New York City hospitals, as well as officials from New York City’s Economic Development Corporation, visited the Boyce facility to see a demonstration of the Spiro Wave.
 At that point, New York State had effectively been locked down; between March 14 and March 31, the city would go from two COVID-19 deaths to 1,000.
 Doctors were already starting to panic about a coming ventilator shortage.
 Cohen says the EDC made a commitment that day to purchase the emergency bridge ventilators.
 (The official purchase order for 3,000 units was signed on April 6.)